Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Proposed method

-An unsupervised ASR system is trained with unpaired speech and text.
-We use \wavtovecu/~\cite{Baevski2021-wav2vec-u} as the unsupervised ASR system.
-The \wavtovecu/ system follows a two-step approach: GAN training and self-training.
-In the GAN training step, a simple 1-layer CNN acts as the generator, which takes the segment representations extracted from a pre-trained \wavtovectwo/ model \cite{Baevski2020-wav2vec2} and outputs a sequence of distributions over text units, where consecutive segments with the same $\operatorname{argmax}$ value are collapsed.
-The discriminator, a 4-layer CNN, tries to tell which source (real or generated) the input sequence is from, and the generator is trained against the discriminator.
+Motivated by \wavtovecu/~\cite{Baevski2021-wav2vec-u}, our alignment module greedily proposes a pairing relationship (which we denote as an alignment) between real speech utterances and pseudo-transcripts.
+The alignment module follows a two-step approach: GAN training and self-training.
+In the GAN training step, a 1-layer CNN acts as the generator, which takes the segment representations extracted from a pre-trained \wavtovectwo/ model \cite{Baevski2020-wav2vec2} and outputs a sequence of distributions over text units, where consecutive segments with the same $\operatorname{argmax}$ value are collapsed.
+The discriminator, a 3-layer CNN trained against the generator, tries to tell which source (real or generated) the input sequence is from.
 This is achieved by iteratively maximizing the likelihood of the generated phoneme sequence to train the generator and minimizing the binary cross-entropy loss to train the discriminator.

 In addition, since GAN training can be very unstable, we search over the weights for regularization losses such as gradient penalty loss, segment smoothness penalty, and phoneme diversity loss as described in \cite{Baevski2021-wav2vec-u}.
-We also validate the model with 50-100 transcribed utterances from the corpus to ensure convergence instead of using the unsupervised metric as described in \cite{Baevski2021-wav2vec-u}.
+We also validate the model with 50-100 transcribed utterances from the corpus to ensure convergence instead of using the unsupervised metric in \cite{Baevski2021-wav2vec-u}.
 After GAN training, greedy decoding is applied to the generator's output over the training set.
-We then train a hidden Markov model (HMM) with framewise speech representations extracted from a \wavtovectwo/ model as input and pseudo text decoded by the generator as output.
-Finally, we decode the entire corpus again using the new HMM to obtain pseudo text transcripts for the supervised TTS system.
-Except for English, we opt not to further fine-tune a \wavtovectwo/ model with the pseudo transcripts from the HMM.
+We then train a hidden Markov model (HMM) with framewise speech representations extracted from a \wavtovectwo/ model as input and pseudo-text decoded by the generator as output.
+Finally, we decode the entire corpus again using the newly-trained HMM to obtain pseudo-transcripts for the supervised TTS system.
+Except for English, we opt not to further fine-tune a \wavtovectwo/ model with the pseudo-transcripts from the HMM.